terra-money/docs/docs/terrad/treasury.md

 ### Tax Cap

-Stability fees are capped at some fixed amount of SDT to avoid penalizing large transactions.
+Stability fees are capped at a fixed amount of SDT to avoid penalizing large transactions.
 To get the current tax cap denominated in a given denomination (micro-units), run:

 ```bash
 terrad query treasury tax-cap <denom>